dzpex/jamulushome/README.md

-# GitHub Pages branch

-This branch just serves the plain html for the wiki and website.
-Nothing to develop here.
-Please head over.
+# Jamulus Website

+This is the home of the Jamulus Website and Wiki.

+## Tech

+Built with Jekyll

+## Contribute

+Want to contribute to the Jamulus Wiki/Website?
+Please open a PR!